PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 proves exact schema merge, context forwarding, and stable/prune-only behavior, while affected and architecture gates preserve pair order, raw use count, other callers, reconciliation semantics, and topology order.

+## SiNet SE-FC/Gather shared-summary characterization

+The next isolated family is the duplicated fallback and absolute-final SiNet/SE-FC/Gather cleanup sequence.
+Both sites currently snapshot tensor count, run the SiNet shuffle-tail optimizer, run the ordered SE-FC and Gather fanout pair, and reconcile static shapes after either a reported rewrite or prune-only cleanup.
+The two sites differ only in their ModelIR and layout-state arguments.

+`tests/test_flatbuffer_direct_sinet_se_fc_gather_summary_orchestration.py`
+fixes both current call sequences, exact argument forwarding, rewrite-or-prune guards, neighboring fallback/final boundaries, and continued availability of the raw pair helper.
+Its one strict expected failure describes the future `run_sinet_se_fc_gather_summary(context)` owner: one tensor snapshot, one SiNet owner call, one ordered pair-owner call, a merged bounded mapping, and one generic positive-count guard at each production site.

+Sequential characterization under core-only `uv` completed with `407 passed, 1 xfailed in 19.96s` across the dedicated contract and related SE-FC/Gather, safety-fallback, terminal-layout, synthetic core, phase-store, and architecture contracts.
+The sole expected failure is the intentionally absent shared summary owner.
+Targeted Ruff and whitespace checks passed.

+This checkpoint changes no production source, graph mutation, pass order, phase-result entry, public API, artifact, dependency, or TensorFlow boundary.
+No real-model conversion was repeated because it is a characterization-only change.